openmpf/openmpf-components/cpp/TesseractOCRTextDetection/README.md

 For processing English text, users can enable filters (THRS_FILTER, HIST_FILTER) to eliminate gibberish detections from a given scene.
 All text extracted from an image can also be tagged using regex and keyword tags in a given json file.
+For keyword tagging, users can provide either words or phrases (ex. "bank-tag: [money, bank of america, etc.]").
+Phrases must contain words separated by white-space.
+For more complex pattern matching, use regex tags instead.
+Both forms of tagging are case-insensitive.

 By default the json tagging file is located in the config folder as text-tags.json, however users can provide an alternate full path to a tagging file of their choice.
 English and foreign text tags following UTF-8 encoding are supported.

 Language models supported by Tesseract must be stored in /bin/tessdata.
 Users are able to store new models into the tessdata folder to expand